saymrwulf/llm-playground/notes.md

-2015-10-11T05:01:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2015-10-11T08:07:00 - Refactor for clarity, might break a few tests though (llm-playground) 2015-10-30T00:10:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground)
+2015-10-11T05:01:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2015-10-11T08:07:00 - Refactor for clarity, might break a few tests though (llm-playground) 2015-10-30T00:10:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2015-12-03T06:50:00 - Quick fix, referencing a known issue from the official repo (llm-playground)